Motorcycle Insurance FAQ

 A lawyer experienced in riding will be able to talk shop with the fallen rider.
 Our lead counsel, Michael Ehline, is a lawyer who rides.
 We are in a position to talk shop with the rider.
 And this helps us protect the rider’s rights better than if we were just some thief wearing a suit.

 We assist in determining road defects, work with your doctors, and investigators to build your case.
 Our goal is to achieve a decisive victory by leading from the front.
 In short, since we are lawyers who ride.
 So we can put ourselves in your shoes!

 A: Getting the settlement you deserve is only a phone call away.
 Our competent, highly specialized operatives are more like a military unit on a mission.
 But we are on a mission of mercy to liberate the oppressed motorcycle casualty from bills and fault.
 Also, we offer them a second chance at a better future.

-These are the types of cases we thrive upon.
-No case too hard, no client to difficult.
+These are the types of cases upon which we thrive.
+No matter too hard, no client too tricky.
 Do or die, Ehline Law makes it happen.
 Call and speak to a firm that has retrieved millions upon millions of dollars in legal remuneration for clients.
-Get a free call, and no obligation consult now.
-Call (888) 400-9721.
+Get a free call, and no-obligation consultation now.
+Call (213) 596-9642.
 We are here to answer your most frequently asked questions 24 hours a day, seven days per week.